Last topics

 - What is the role of citizens in democracy Class 9?

-- What is the best definition of oligarchy?
+- What is the label of microscope?